Greg Gutfeld: Comments on the Holocaust and Nazism

 During the July 24, 2023, broadcast of The Five, Gutfeld and co-host Jessica Tarlov discussed an educational curriculum in Florida public schools that would teach students that "slaves developed skills which, in some instances, could be applied for their personal benefit".
 Tarlov, who said she is Jewish, disagreed with the curriculum and asked if this could be argued for those who perished in the Holocaust.
 Gutfeld then invoked Viktor Frankl's book Man's Search For Meaning, implying that those who survived the Holocaust had to be skilled or useful.

 On July 25, the Auschwitz Memorial disagreed with Gutfeld's statement, writing on Twitter: "While it is true that some Jews may have used their skills or usefulness to increase their chances of survival during the Holocaust, it is essential to contextualize this statement properly and understand that it does not represent the complex history of the genocide perpetrated by Nazi Germany."
 The same day, Andrew Bates, deputy White House press secretary, called Gutfeld's comments "a horrid, dangerous, extreme lie that insults the memory of the millions of Americans who suffered from the evil of enslavement".
 The Daily Beast reported that unnamed Fox News employees strongly disagreed with Gutfeld's statements.
 One producer stated it was "a disgusting thing to say" while another insider claimed "his career would be over."

 Gutfeld later received criticism for comparing transgender healthcare providers to "Nazi doctors who experimented on Jews in the Holocaust".

-On July 15, 2025, Gutfeld attracted controversy after claiming conservatives should reclaim the word "Nazi" for themselves after making comparisons of ICE agents and Trump to Nazism.
-He said, "This is why the criticism doesn't matter to us when you call us Nazis.
+On July 15, 2025, Gutfeld attracted controversy after claiming conservatives should reclaim the word "Nazi" for themselves after making comparisons of ICE agents and Trump to Nazism, saying:

+This is why the criticism doesn't matter to us when you call us Nazis.
 Nazi this and Nazi that...
 I'm beginning to think they don't like us...
 I've said this before.
 We need to learn from the Blacks.
 The way they were able to remove the power from the n-word by using it... from now on, it's, 'What up, my Nazi?
 Hey, what up, my Nazi?
-Hey, what's hanging, my Nazi?'"
+Hey, what's hanging, my Nazi?'

 The comments attracted criticism and allegations that Gutfeld was normalizing Nazism.

 Personal life

-Gutfeld said that he voted by mail in the 2016 presidential election, but The Washington Post could not find evidence that he had voted in voting records.
-He thinks it is possible that he missed the official deadline.